Facilities and Administrative Cost Recovery

 Procedures for Obtaining and Documenting Each Exemption:

-Each proposal forwarded to OSP for review that includes less than full appropriate F&A under Exemption #1 above must include a copy of or reference to the law, regulation, program announcement, or published policy of the sponsor.
+Exemption #1 – Each proposal submitted to OSP for review that includes a lower F&A cost rate must also include a copy of or reference to the law, regulation, program announcement, or published policy of the sponsor.
 A letter from a sponsor’s program official is not acceptable as a published policy.

-The Vice President for Research and Innovation or designee has the authority to grant requests for reduction or waiver of F&A costs for appropriately documented requests.
+The VPRI or designee has the authority to grant requests for reduction or waiver of F&A costs for appropriately documented requests.

 This policy supersedes the following archived policies:

-If I want to request a waiver under Exemption #2 or Exemption #3, when should it be forwarded to OSP?
+1. If I want to request a waiver under exemption #2 or exemption #3, when should it be forwarded to OSP?

 All requests should be forwarded for review as soon as one becomes aware of the need for the exemption.
+The request can be submitted to OSP through the Research Administration Management System – Sponsored Programs Online Tracking (RAMS-SPOT) as a “Submit Document for Review.”
 You should obtain approval of your exemption request prior to preparing your budget and proposal.

-If the non-profit has a published policy stating that they do not pay F&A costs for any research project, you may use Exemption #1 and charge less than full F&A. If Exemption #1 does not apply, then complete the F&A Exemption Request Form based on Exemption #2 or #3, obtain the signatures, and submit to OSP for review and approval.
+If the non-profit has a published policy stating that they do not pay F&A costs for any research project, you may use exemption #1 and charge a lower F&A cost rate.
+If exemption #1 does not apply, then complete the F&A Exemption Request Form based on exemption #2 or #3, obtain the necessary signatures, and submit to OSP for review and approval.

-The for-profit company that I am working with will pay only 30% F&A even though this is not a clinical trial.
+3. The for-profit company that I am working with will pay only 30% F&A even though this is not clinical research.
 Is this acceptable?

-No. Full F&A must be charged to all for-profit sponsored research when the for-profit entity has initiated the research and/or is acting as the sponsor in accordance with the Corporate Research Agreements policy.
-If VCU has initiated the project and the for-profit entity has a published policy stating that they pay a reduced rate for investigator initiated projects, you may use Exemption #1 and charge less than full F&A.
+No. The full F&A cost rate must be charged to all for-profit sponsored research when the for-profit entity has initiated the research and/or is acting as the sponsor in accordance with the Corporate Research Agreements policy.
+If VCU has initiated the project and the for-profit entity has a published policy stating that they pay a reduced rate for investigator-initiated projects, you may use exemption #1 and charge a lower F&A cost rate.